Target Corporation: Target

-The first Target discount store opened in Roseville, Minnesota, a suburb of Minneapolis–Saint Paul, on May 1, 1962.
-Present-day properties are roughly 135000 sqft and sell general merchandise, including hardlines and softlines.
+Target properties are roughly 135000 sqft and sell general merchandise, including hardlines and softlines.
 While many Target stores follow a standard big-box architectural style, the company has focused on "customizing each new store to ensure a locally relevant experience [...] that best fit the surrounding neighborhood's needs" since August 2006.
 Initially, only SuperTarget locations operated Starbucks Coffee counters, although they were integrated into general-merchandise stores through their expanded partnership beginning in 2003.
+Many stores also feature Pizza Hut Express counters (usually in the self-service snack bar), along with Starbucks.

-Target introduced the "PFresh" store prototype in 2006, which expanded its grocery selection in general-merchandise locations by upwards of 200%.
+Target introduced the "PFresh" store prototype in 2008, which expanded its grocery selection in general-merchandise locations by upwards of 200%.
 Newly constructed stores that follow the PFresh format are roughly 1500 sqft larger than properties without groceries, although retain the Target branding because their offerings are considerably more limited than SuperTarget.
 PFresh sells perishable and frozen foods, baked goods, meat, and dairy.
-The company remodeled 109 stores accordingly in 2006, and renovated another 350 stores the following year.
+The company remodeled 109 stores accordingly in 2009, and renovated another 350 stores the following year.
 The company's decision to close their garden centers opened floor space for PFresh expansion and larger seasonal departments beginning in 2010.